transcend-io/encrypt-web-streams/README.md

 # aes_gcm_stream

 A WebAssembly-powered, truly streaming AES-256-GCM implementation for Node.js and the web.
-This library wraps the Rust [`aes-gcm-stream`](https://lib.rs/crates/aes-gcm-stream) crate and provides both direct WASM bindings and a streaming API.
+This library wraps the Rust [`aes-gcm-stream`](https://lib.rs/crates/aes-gcm-stream) crate and provides both direct Wasm bindings and a streaming API.

 ## Features